-Now in its tenth year, our Monitoring Project is one of the largest citizen-science efforts in the nation.
-We harness the power of more than 100 volunteers each year to maintain dozens of remote camera sites, as well as to conduct winter snow-tracking in the Interstate 90 corridor to inform wildlife crossing projects.
+Now in its eleventh year, our Monitoring Project is one of the largest citizen-science efforts in North America.
+Working with Wilderness Awareness School and other partners, we harness the power of more than 100 volunteers each year to maintain dozens of remote camera sites in Washington and southern British Columbia, as well as to conduct winter snow-tracking in the Interstate 90 corridor near Snoqualmie Pass to inform wildlife crossing projects.

-Check out our new Story Map on the monitoring project!
+Check out our Story Map on the monitoring project to learn more!
 We’re also supporting a new multi-state wolverine study to document wolverines across Washington, Idaho, Montana and Wyoming.
-Learn more in this article.
+Learn more about that collaborative effort in this article.